asolove/asolove.github.io/next/src/content/posts/2017-03-11-preact-internals-1.md

 ---
 layout: post
 title: "Preact internals #1: the easy parts"
-description: "An introduction and gentle first steps in a series where we’ll read the Preact codebase and try to completely understand it."
+description: "An introduction and gentle first steps in a series where we’ll read the Preact codebase and try to completely understand it"
 date: 2017-03-11 09:00:00
 categories: js ui
 tags: ui